cloudify-cosmo/docs.getcloudify.org/content/installation/upgrading-manager.md

 1. Login to the Cloudify Manager with Cloudify CLI from a remote host.
 1. To create the snapshot, run: ```cfy snapshot create```<br>
   The snapshot is saved to the current tenant.
 The output of the command shows the snapshot ID.
 For example, snapshot_XLHCNV.
 1. To download the snapshot, run: ```cfy snapshot download <snapshot_ID>``` The snapshot is saved on the Cloudify CLI host.

 For more about the snapshots command, go to: [snapshots]({{< relref "cli/snapshots.md" >}}).

+## Backup user database

+When you upgrade from Cloudify Manager 4.1.0 and below and you have multiple Cloudify users, you must backup the Cloudify user database so that you can restore it in the new installation.

+To backup the user database:

+* Backup the `/opt/manager/rest-security.conf` file to a remote host.

 ## Backup Agent Certificates